For every child who loves to move, groove, learn, and have fun!

 Looking for our Summer Recreational Classes?
 Click here.

 Have any questions?
 Looking for recommendations or guidance on classes?
-Book a 15-minute appointment here. and we will ensure your child is placed in the appropriate class(es)!
+Send us an email to book a consultation and we will ensure your child is placed in the appropriate class(es): email@example.com.

 NOTE: The only class that we offer recreationally that is not always organized by age is Acro.
 Due to the nature of acrobatics, we have some level-based classes and some age-based classes.
 Below is the breakdown of our Acro levels: